 Franchise affiliations, stock ownership, and proposed mergers must be clearly stated.
 The business certificate, license, and/or articles of incorporation will also be necessary for business loan approval.

 Though few business owners are aware of it, they must also provide a copy of any existing loan, lease, or rent payments they are currently servicing.
 This is necessary to determine the total monthly or annual obligations of the business and can even result in existing obligations being refinanced to more favorable terms with Grinnell State Bank.

 What If Your Business is a Start-up?

 If your business is a startup or if the business has not yet been launched, we will require a business plan.
 The purpose of submitting a business plan is to prove the entity is capable of earning revenue and repaying the requested loan in full.
-Create a business plan that details the market opportunity, analysis of the competition, a description of the business activities and an executive summary.
+Create a business plan that details the market opportunity, an analysis of the competition, a description of the business activities, and an executive summary.
 Even details pertaining to your marketing strategy and contingencies in the event of setbacks will boost your chances for loan approval.

 Above all, the plan should explain what the loan will be used for.
 This is your opportunity to delve into how the infusion of capital will expedite growth or help your business transition from the red to the black.
 The more specific you are with figures and facts, the more likely it is that your business plan will make the intended impact and set the stage for approval.

 Loan Requirements for Purchasing Another Business

 If your aim is to obtain a loan to acquire another Iowa business, the requirements for approval will be slightly different.
 Your loan application must include the profit and loss statement of the business you are attempting to acquire.
 The target business’s balance sheet must also be provided for review.